Alyosha-cat/Col/MoNODE_mod/README.md

 ## Data
 AIS data is used for experiment.

-But Data is non-public, so it cannot be shared.
+But data used is not public, so it cannot be shared.
 (Before uploading to github AIS datasets stored in `AIS` folder are removed)

 If you want to test on similar dataset, you can use https://www.kaggle.com/datasets/bwandowando/2021-noaa-ais-dataset?resource=download